-The other much more lucrative option is crypto mining where you can start getting free cryptocurrency as long as you have a device to mine it.
-While ASIC mining rigs and high-end PCs are the most common ways of mining, you can theoretically do it with any device that has a CPU and adequate computing power – even your smartphone.
+Mining cryptocurrency has been popular for years now, but most crypto miners are large, expensive computers that consume enormous amounts of electricity (and dollars) to run.
+And while ASIC mining rigs and high-end PCs are the most common ways of mining, you can theoretically mine crypto with any device that has a CPU and adequate computing power—even your smartphone.

 How To Mine Cryptocurrency On A Phone